leontrolski/stepping/docs/doks/content/en/docs/internals/steppingpack.md

 - _More types will be added, notably missing at the moment is `datetime.time`.
 Some kind of `FrozenDict` support would be nice too, especially if it played well with other types in `stepping.datatypes` (think hard about maintaining key order here and its applicability to serializing `ZSetPython`s too)._
 - _Migrating between types in production will be added as part of [stepping manager]({{< ref "/docs/in-production/stepping-manager.md" >}} "Stepping manager")._
 - _A version of [isjsonschemasubset](https://github.com/leontrolski/isjsonschemasubset) will be implemented to help with the above._
-- _Nicer serialization of schemas to help with the above, using class name not the class itself as key, or maybe adding an `int` index to each of the schemas (maybe move the reference to the original types back out of the class to enable Pydanticification)._
 - _Do more Rust-ification, especially for `dump_python` -- under the hood, `steppingpack` uses [ormsgpack](https://github.com/aviramha/ormsgpack), potentially even try upstream into that._
 - _Move into its own separate project?_